QoLang/QoLang/docs/Operators.md

 ```

 ### `-=` operator ("subtract")
-Subtract the right value from the value of the variable, and assign it.
+Subtract the value on right from the value of the variable, and assign it.

 Example code:
 ```